celiao/tmdbsimple/README.rst

 A wrapper for The Movie Database API v3
 ---------------------------------------

 *tmdbsimple* is a wrapper, written in Python, for The Movie Database (TMDb) API v3.
 By calling the functions available in *tmdbsimple* you can simplify your code and easily access a vast amount of movie, tv, and cast data.
-To find out more about The Movie Database API, check out the overview page http://www.themoviedb.org/documentation/api and documentation page http://docs.themoviedb.apiary.io.
+To learn more about The Movie Database API, check out the overview page http://www.themoviedb.org/documentation/api and documentation page http://docs.themoviedb.apiary.io.

 Features
 --------